First Time User? Enroll now.

 Certain factors affect treatment options and prognosis (chance of recovery).

 The process used to find out if cancer has spread within the soft tissue or to other parts of the body is called staging.
-Staging of soft tissue sarcoma is also based on the grade and size of the tumor, whether it is superficial (close to the skin's surface) or deep, and whether it has spread to the lymph nodes or other parts of the body.
+Staging of soft tissue sarcoma is also based on the grade and size of the tumor, and whether it has spread to the lymph nodes or other parts of the body.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.

 The following tests and procedures may be used in the staging process: